squidfunk/mkdocs-material/docs/getting-started.md

 ### Changing the font family

-Material uses the [Roboto font family][12] by default, specifically the regular sans-serif type for text and the `monospaced` type for code.
-Both fonts are loaded from [Google Fonts][13] and can easily be changed to other fonts, like for example the [Ubuntu font family][14]:
+By default the [Roboto font family][12] is included with the theme, specifically the regular sans-serif type for text and the `monospaced` type for code.
+Both fonts are loaded from [Google Fonts][13] and can be changed to other fonts, like for example the [Ubuntu font family][14]:

 ``` yaml
 extra: